 Callie Morris is a musician and performer who is actively embedded in the arts community in Missoula.
 She hosts a podcast featuring discussions with local musicians and recently released her first studio recording, Operating from the Subconscious.
 Her work is deeply personal and powerful as she addresses many societal challenges by making positive changes.
 This grant will help Callie purchase a new keyboard to help her compose and perform her music both in the recording studio and in live venues.
 Learn more on her website.

-These grants are from the Arts Missoula Patron Fund, established this past year for the express purpose of providing substantial grants to local artists so they can positively impact our community through their talent and creativity.
+These grants are from the Arts Missoula Artist Fund, established in 2021 for the express purpose of providing substantial grants to local artists so they can positively impact our community through their talent and creativity.
 You can support local artists with a donation to our Patron Fund by clicking the button below.

 “Arts Missoula is thrilled to be able to provide these funds for our local artists.
 The establishment of the Patron Fund and the annual grants distributed through it will help to ensure that artistic creativity and expression remain strong throughout Missoula.”Heather Adams, Executive Director Arts Missoula